tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 result is FALSE.
 For any set of operands where all operands are distinct from each other, the set is considered to be "unique".

-When comparing a number to a number: |br|
+When comparing a numeric to a numeric: |br|
 * infinity = infinity is true |br|
-* regular numbers are compared according to usual arithmetic rules
+* regular numerics are compared according to usual arithmetic rules

 When comparing any value to NULL: |br|
 (for examples in this paragraph assume that column1 in table T contains {NULL, NULL, 1, 2}) |br|